gabsource/usergroup-plugin/README.md

 Only connected users that belongs to the selected group will have access to the page.
 Other users or guests wille be redirected to the selected page in the component settings.

+## Adding users to groups

+Users can be attached to groups using the *front-end user* edit form.
+In the *Groups* tab of the form, select the groups the user belongs to.

 ## Disclaimer

 This is a __work in progess__ plugin.